BelledonneCommunications/linphone-sdk/belr/README.md

 What's Belr
 ===========

-Belr is Belledonne Communications' language recognition library.
+Belr is Belledonne Communications' language recognition library, written in C++11.
 It aims at parsing any input formatted according to a language defined by an ABNF grammar, such as the protocols standardized at IETF.
+The recognized language elements are notified to the application through std::function provided to the parser by the application.

 It is based on finite state machine theory and heavily relies on recursivity from an implementation standpoint.